robincornett/display-featured-image-genesis/readme.txt

 2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
-= 1.5.0 =
+= x.y.z =
 New feature!
-Add featured image to your RSS feed.
+Add featured images to taxonomies!

 == Changelog ==

+= x.y.z =
+* added featured images to taxonomies!
+* added featured images to admin archive pages!
+* added new setting to not move post titles to overlay Featured Image

 = 1.5.0 =
 * added new setting to include Featured Image in RSS feeds